Krayorn/blog/src/pages/posts/stone-cold-night-dark-rain-city.md

 Lloyd stopped for a moment and looked around the room.

 "Well?
 You folks are slow tonight.
-No one gonna ask me about the witch now ?"
+No one gonna ask me about the witch now?"

 "What about the witch?" said Molly.
 "Ho my, she ate a fucking donut!" yelled a youngster in the back.
 "Did she fucking turn in the elevator?"

 "She fucking did.
 I was taking a breather, trying to find any way to save my Lolly when the witch's arm started solidifying and went straight for an uppercut at Ella.
 One of her teeth went flying.
 She was not happy about that and managed to handcuff the stone arm to the rail in the elevator.
 Abgrog shoved Destiny away on one side, and in one fell swoop I cut her arm clean right before the curse went further up."

-"You cut her fucking arm ?"
+"You cut her fucking arm?"

 "I also cut the guardrail.
 I ain't a weakling.
 The cops were a little taken aback by this, but after the stone uppercut, Ella wasn't too sad, and Abgrog didn't really like Destiny either.
 They patched her up, and she didn't even cuss at me.
 Seemed like she understood the situation.
 We arrived then at the 17th floor, tired, our hearts racing.
 We took some time to rest and the scientist handed out some pills 'just in case' as a heavy silence weighed on our consciences.
 We shared a glance, and then, with all the determination and courage we could muster, we went looking for the guy.
 I split the door open with the axe, the cops stormed in guns out, found the old fella in his living room.
 The witch darted through the kitchen, her eyes locking on some kind of grimoire.
 It looked strange and was filled with obscure symbols that I could not understand.
 Next to it was everything needed to make those cursed donuts.
 After a quick look, the witch said that the guy was trying to create a bond with an entity from another world called Azgargoth."

-"Azgargoth ?" gasped an old lady a little in the back, her voice shaking and her eyes widening in horror.
+"Azgargoth?" gasped an old lady a little in the back, her voice shaking and her eyes widening in horror.
 "He's the god of the statues from the etheral plane.
 But he's more a puppeteer than a sculptor, taking control of his devotees.
 Very evil, very powerful."

 "If you say so Lady, I didn't know that at the time, but the book sure interested Destiny.
 She said that she could cure my sis, twas enough for me.
 When we went back into the main room, Abgrog was approaching the old man, he tried to lay a hand on him but the old man entered a trance.
 He turned to stone, grew in size to be as big as me, and pushed back the big cop.
 A shadow was above him, dark figure that disappeared from my sight.
 He then bolted to the side and went through the wall."